RitianYu/RitianYu.github.io/_pages/cv.md

 🎓 Education
 ======
-* Prospective Master Student at the State Key Lab of CAD&CG, Zhejiang University (2025)
+* Incoming Master Student at the State Key Lab of CAD&CG, Zhejiang University (2025)
 * Intern at Tencent Robotics X (2023 - present)
 * Undergraduate at Information Science and Engineering Department, Shandong University (2021 - present)